 My girls think it's cool to make chocolate bark for the holidays.
 They love to package them into gifts and give them away to family and friends.
 They even make the perfect gift for teachers!

 Spring colored barks like this Easter bark also make a wonderful festive gift for special occasions, showers, and Mother's Day!

 Personally, I enjoy making chocolate bark all year long especially during all holidays.

-Happy Lent and have a great weekend! :)
+Happy Lent and have a great day! :)